Updated 11 November 2022

-You should be applying from the start of your final year at university.
-Here’s why.
+As a general rule of thumb, you should be applying from the start of your final year at university.

 Graduate Programs – Applications open extremely early.
-Peak time for applications is generally February to April with 70% of GradConnection clients opening jobs over this time.
+While we're seeing more employers opting to hire year round, peak time for applications is generally February to April with 70% of the employers here on GradConnection opening jobs over this time.
 These roles generally start the following year and with applications opening so early, many students miss out by realising this too late.

 There is also a mini peak middle of the year as well from July onwards with second round application windows from large employers as well as many employers also looking to advertise when there is less competition from other companies trying to hire the same sets of students.

 Graduate Jobs – These are more of an on-demand basis and can come up at any time so keeping an eye out as early as possible will help make sure you don’t miss opportunities!

 The average salary for a large graduate program is $68,000 per year according to the 2022 AAGE Annual Employer Survey however this doesn’t mean you’re guaranteed this figure!
 There are many factors that determine what a position might pay and as this is your first serious career step, taking the position that is right for what you want to achieve is more important than a short term gain for your bank account.

 Things to weigh up when assessing a graduate salary:

 - Type of company – is it a large established company or a small startup with less funds?